jackc/pgx/README.md

 # chunkreader

-Package chunkreader provides an opinionated, efficient buffered reader.
+Package chunkreader provides an io.Reader wrapper that minimizes IO reads and memory allocations.

 Extracted from original implementation in https://github.com/jackc/pgx.